GuyMiz95/VLVector-C/README.md

 # VLVector-C

 A generic, hybrid vector implementation in C that uses stack memory for small arrays and switches to dynamic heap allocation for larger ones.
-Inspired by C++'s `std::vector`, but designed for embedded systems or performance-conscious C projects.
+Inspired by C++'s `std::vector`.

 ---